FairwindsOps/insights-docs/installation/insights-agent.md

 In particular, for any given report type, you can set the following options:
 * `enabled` - this is typically set to `true` by default
-* `schedule` - a cron expression dictating when this plugin should run.
+* `schedule` - a cron expression dictating when this report should run.
 This is typically set to a random minute every hour
 * `timeout` - how long to wait for output, in seconds
-* `resources` - requests and limits for CPU and memory for this plugin
+* `resources` - requests and limits for CPU and memory for this report

 ## Debugging
 If you suspect something is wrong with the Insights Agent, you can use `kubectl` to